 What about horses?
 I know how to ride and take care of one.
 But renting/purchasing?

-Thanks phil, I'm going to start reading that blog now that I have decent Internet. over 6 years ago
+Thanks phil, I'm going to start reading that blog now that I have decent Internet. about 7 years ago